Prefixes: A Nonissue, or a Non-Issue?

 Most readers would agree that antiintellectual and intraarterial need hyphens.
 But what about two e’s?
 Merriam-Webster lists reenact and reenter but de-emphasize and de-escalate; some writers, however, would prefer to hyphenate all four of those terms.

 If that’s you, get a second opinion.
-For example, re-enact and re-enter are listed as main entries in Google’s dictionary (search “define reenact” and “define reenter”); reenact and reenter are included as variants.
+For example, re-enact and re-enter (with hyphens) are listed as main entries in Google’s dictionary (search “define reenact” and “define reenter”); reenact and reenter (no hyphens) are included as variants.
 Google relies on Oxford Languages for its definitions, so it seems likely that its hyphenation choices reflect a mix of American and British usage, among other varieties of English.
-(The spellings in M-W, by contrast, generally reflect American usage.)
+The spellings in M-W, by contrast, generally reflect American usage.

-And we would be remiss if we didn’t note that words formed with prefixes are more likely to be hyphenated in British English than in American English.
+We would be remiss if we didn’t note that words formed with prefixes are more likely to be hyphenated in British English than in American English.
 For example, nonevent, the usual US spelling, becomes non-event in the UK, and British usage also calls for re-enact and re-enter.
-Writers and editors working with British English can consult the Oxford English Dictionary or the UK spellings in Lexico, among other resources.
+Writers and editors working with British English can consult the Oxford English Dictionary or the British spellings in Collins, among other resources.

 But even if you’re working with American English, you can look to the UK to justify your desire for the occasional hyphen not found in CMOS or M-W. In a lot of cases, hyphens make words more readable, not less.
 No one would object, for example, to re-enter rather than reenter, consistently applied.